Helvenston v. Blackwater Security: Facts and allegations

-In December 2006, the families' attorney was sued for $10 million by Blackwater, who argues that the families had breached the security guards' contracts by suing the company for wrongful death.
+In December 2006, the families' attorney was sued for $10 million by Blackwater, who argued that the families had breached the security guards' contracts by suing the company for wrongful death.

 Judgment

 In January 2011, U.S. district judge James C. Fox dismissed the suit after no progress was made in court-ordered arbitration.
 The plaintiffs announced they would appeal the ruling.

-Early in January 2012, a federal appeals court ended the lawsuit with the families of the victims reaching a confidential settlement from the company.
+Early in January 2012, the Fourth Circuit Court of Appeals ended the lawsuit with the families of the victims reaching a confidential settlement from the company.